 Easy one-bowl cinnamon apple cake recipe!
 This moist apple cake is topped with a simple cinnamon sugar crumble.
 So easy, so good!

-This apple cake is so simple and easy to make!
-You can mix the batter in one bowl, and it’s so quick and easy to stir up that the cake is ready to go into the oven by the time the oven preheats.
+The batter in made in one bowl, and it’s so quick to stir up that the cake will be ready to go into the oven by the time the oven preheats.

 And the cake itself is pretty fantastic.
-It’s really moist, and the cinnamon sugar topping gives the cake a bit of buttery crunch.
+It’s really moist, has plenty of apple, and the cinnamon sugar topping gives the cake a bit of buttery crunch.

 This cake is so easy to make!
 I recommend stirring it by hand rather than using an electric mixer to avoid overmixing the batter.

-This cake will keep for 3-4 days stored covered at room temperature.
 This cake is very moist.
-If you live in a humid area, you may prefer to store the cake covered in the fridge.
+If you live in a humid area, you may prefer to store the cake in an airtight container in the fridge.

 If you’ve tried this cinnamon apple cake recipe, don’t forget to rate the recipe and leave me a comment below.
 I love to hear from people who’ve made my recipes!